2024-09-06

 CTSS was the cutting edge of computing in those days: using the computer on-line instead of running batch jobs was new and controversial.
 Noel and I contributed programs to CTSS, as interested community members.
 We wrote a command abbreviation program called ".
 SAVED" that had an instant messaging feature, and one of the first electronic mail programs, as well as other tools.

-Eventually Noel and I both transitioned over to working for Project MAC instead.
-My first MAC assignment was helping to administer CTSS resources.
-(Thanks to my former boss Dick Mills for the document.)
+Eventually Noel and I both transitioned from Political Science to working for Project MAC instead.
+My first MAC assignment was helping to administer CTSS resources for the Project MAC computer.
+(My former boss Dick Mills saved a copy of the document I wrote about this project.)
 As the Multics project use of CTSS expanded, I helped sign up users from Bell Labs, who would use the MAC CTSS by dialup from New Jersey.
 I may have set up the CTSS accounts for Ken Thompson and Dennis Ritchie, among others.

 Later in the 1960s, I transitioned to the Multics development group and took on projects for Multics as well as CTSS, initially writing design papers on how to do resource accounting and system administration for Multics.
 Later, Noel and I worked on Multics system bootload and other facilities.